IMPORTANT WARNING:

 Ravulizumab-cwvz may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Some side effects can be serious.
-If you experience any of these symptoms or those listed in the IMPORTANT WARNING or HOW sections, call your doctor immediately or get emergency medical treatment:
+If you experience any of the symptoms listed in the IMPORTANT WARNING, SPECIAL PRECAUTIONS, or HOW sections, call your doctor immediately or get emergency medical treatment:

 Ravulizumab-cwvz may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.